Request a Demo

 Predictive churn detection

 Rather than analyzing churn after the fact, AI models evaluate patterns across usage, engagement, and historical behavior to identify which customers are most likely to leave.
-This allows teams to prioritize their efforts more effectively and focus on accounts where intervention can actually change the outcome.

 This is closely tied to the ability to identify risk early.
 AI continuously monitors signals such as declining product usage, reduced engagement, or changes in activity patterns.